-The object of his affections wasn’t a woman; it was a train.
+The object of his affection wasn’t a woman; it was a train.
 While European travelers chugged along in sooty, jostling trains, Americans were beginning to travel in Pullman cars.
-These train cars, invented by George Pullman, were speciallydesigned for long-distance travel.
+These train cars, invented by George Pullman, were specially designed for long-distance travel.
 The hotel-like cars were clean and staffed by friendly workers who catered to passengers’ comfort.
 And they contained something European trains did not: beds.

 Nagelmackers became fascinated by this comfortable mode of travel and even approached Pullman with a proposal to become his partner and spread his cars through Europe.
 When Pullman rejected him, Nagelmackers returned to Europe with a plan: copy Pullman and make his own, even more luxurious, train.

 He was briefly thwarted by the Franco-Prussian War, but by 1873 he had formed his own company, the Compagnie Internationale des Wagons-Lits.
 Nagelmackers wasn’t content with the idea of mere sleeper cars.
 He wanted to create something entirely new: a luxury travel experience that swept passengers from Paris to Istanbul (then Constantinople) without stopping at borders.
 To do so, he recruited a powerful ally: King Leopold II of Belgium.
 The king was a notorious railroad enthusiast with family ties to some of Europe’s most powerful monarchs, and he helped Nagelmackers get permission to run his trains across international borders without interference.